Kontaveit defeats Sakkari 6-2, 7-5 at Ostrava Open final

 OSTRAVA, Czech Republic (AP)Unseeded Anett Kontaveit cruised past fourth-seeded Maria Sakkari 6-2, 7-5 to win the Ostrava Open on Sunday for her third WTA title.

-Both players held their serve until the Estonian built a 40-0 lead in the 12th game of the second set before converting her first match-point with a forehand winner.
+Both players held their serve in the second set until the Estonian built a 40-0 lead in the 12th game before converting her first match-point with a forehand winner.

 It was her sixth win over a top-20 opponent this year.